aopsr/faceswap/INSTALL.md

 # Installing faceswap

-Follow the instructions below.
+# IMPORTANT: Follow the instructions below.
 Then, replace the installed files with those from this repo, including .git if you want to get updates.

 - [Installing faceswap](#installing-faceswap)
 - [Prerequisites](#prerequisites)